open-telemetry/opentelemetry.io/content/en/blog/2022/otel-in-practice.md

 Each OpenTelemetry in Practice session will include a half hour of lightning talks and a half hour of open conversation about the topic.
 We are looking for people to join the OpenTelemetry in Practice team and people to give talks at future events.
-So if you’re interested in shaping these conversations, please reach out in the
+So if you’re interested in shaping these conversations, reach out in the
 [#otel-user-research channel](https://cloud-native.slack.com/archives/C01RT3MSWGZ)
 of the [CNCF Slack](https://slack.cncf.io/).